CLSherrod/clsherrod.github.io/_drafts/a-skip/2011-01-10-successful-person.md

 I have a road map on how to be successful that many people have used.

 It works.
-It makes it so much easier.</p>
+It makes it so much easier.